sodadata/docs/soda/new-documentation.md

 <br />

 #### August 30, 2023
+* Added instructions for integrating wiht an [external secrets manager]({% link soda-agent/secrets.md %}#integrate-with-a-secrets-manager) with a Soda Agent to manage frequently-changed data source login credentials.
 * Added screenchots to [Integrate Soda with Atlan]({% link soda/integrate-atlan.md %}) documentation.
 * Added to [Troubleshoot]({% link soda-library/run-a-scan.md %}#troubleshoot) content for running a scan that produces an SSL certificate error.